Skip to content

 • Fixes MCP and hook configs.

-Use dotagents doctor to check project health.
+Use dotagents --project doctor to check project health.
 It identifies configuration issues and can fix them automatically.

 Terminal window

-dotagents doctor --fix # auto-fix what it can
+dotagents --project doctor --fix # auto-fix what it can

-Checks for missing gitignore entries, legacy config fields, missing skills, and broken symlinks.
-It is especially useful when migrating from an older version.
+Checks for missing gitignore entries, legacy config fields, missing skills and plugins, and broken symlinks.
+Use dotagents --project sync to repair generated runtime config drift.
+Doctor is especially useful when migrating from an older version.

-agents.toml with skills, wildcards, MCP servers, and hooks:
+agents.toml with skills, wildcards, plugins, MCP servers, hooks, and subagents:

 version = 1